-The Company elected to early adopt ASU 2015-17 prospectively on September 27, 2015, the beginning of its 2015 fourth fiscal quarter (see Note 1).
-In accordance with ASU 2015-17, all deferred tax assets, along with any related valuation allowance, and net of all deferred tax liabilities as of December 31, 2015 are classified in the consolidated balance sheet as long-term.
-As the Company elected prospective application of ASU 2015-17, prior period was not retrospectively adjusted and remain presented in accordance with the previous accounting guidance.
+The Company elected to early adopt Accounting Standards Update No. 2015-17, Balance Sheet Classification of Deferred Taxes ("ASU 2015-17") prospectively on September 27, 2015, the beginning of its 2015 fourth fiscal quarter.
+In accordance with ASU 2015-17, all deferred tax assets, along with any related valuation allowance, and net of all deferred tax liabilities are classified in the consolidated balance sheet as long-term.
+Accordingly, the Company classified the net deferred tax assets of \$0.5 million and \$0.2 million as of December 31, 2016 and 2015, in the consolidated balance sheet as long-term.

 Management reviews the recognition of deferred tax assets to determine if realization of such assets is more likely than not.
 The realization of the Company's deferred tax assets is dependent upon future earnings.
 The Company has been in a cumulative loss position since inception, which represents a significant piece of negative evidence.
 Using the more likely than not criteria specified in the applicable accounting guidance, this negative evidence cannot be overcome by positive evidence currently available to the Company and as a result the Company has established a full valuation allowance against its deferred tax assets with the exception of certain foreign deferred tax assets.
-The Company's valuation allowance increased by \$9.7 million and \$5.4 million for the years ended December 31, 2015 and 2014, respectively.
-As of December 31, 2015 and 2014, respectively, the valuation allowance included \$0.1 million related to excess tax benefits of stock option deductions prior to the adoption of ASC Topic 718.
-The benefits will increase additional paid-in capital when realized.
+The Company's valuation allowance increased by \$16.8 million and \$9.7 million for the years ended December 31, 2016 and 2015, respectively.
+As of December 31, 2016 and 2015, respectively, the valuation allowance included \$0.1 million related to excess tax benefits of stock option deductions prior to the adoption of ASC Topic 718.

-As of December 31, 2015, the Company had U.S. federal and state net operating losses of approximately \$552.7 million and \$122.1 million, respectively.
-The U.S. federal net operating loss carryforwards will expire at various dates beginning in 2016 and through 2035, if not utilized.
-In addition, as of December 31, 2015 and 2014, the Company had \$37.8 million and \$37.6 million in federal deductions, respectively, and \$34.2 million and \$34.0 million in state deductions, respectively, related to excess tax benefits from stock options which are not included in the net operating loss carryforward amounts in the table above since they have not met the realization criteria of ASC Topic 718.
-The tax benefits from these deductions will increase additional paid-in capital when realized.
-Additionally, the Company has U.S. federal, California and other U.S. states research and development credits of approximately \$22.0 million, \$25.3 million and \$2.2 million as of December 31, 2015, respectively.
-The U.S. federal research and development credits will begin to expire in 2020 and through 2035, and the California research and development credits have no expiration date.
-The credits related to other various U.S. states will begin to expire in 2016 and through 2030.
-Based on current activity during 2015, the Company does not anticipate to have further adjustments or limitations to the Company's net operating loss carryforwards.
+As of December 31, 2016, the Company had U.S. federal and state net operating losses of approximately \$520.6 million and \$132.2 million, respectively.
+The U.S. federal net operating loss carryforwards will expire at various dates beginning in 2019 and through 2036 if not utilized.
+The state net operating loss carryforwards will expire at various dates beginning in 2017 and through 2036, if not utilized.
+In addition, as of December 31, 2016 and 2015, the Company had \$37.8 million and \$37.8 million in federal deductions, respectively, and \$34.4 million and \$34.2 million in state deductions, respectively, related to excess tax benefits from stock options which are not included in the net operating loss carryforward amounts in the table above since they have not met the realization criteria of ASC Topic 718.
+The tax benefits from these deductions will be recognized in the statement of operations as benefit from income taxes when realized as a result of the adoption of ASU 2016-19 beginning on January 1, 2017.
+Additionally, the Company has U.S. federal, California, and other U.S. states research and development credits of approximately \$27.9 million, \$30.3 million, and \$3.0 million, respectively, as of December 31, 2016.
+The U.S. federal research and development credits will begin to expire in 2020 and through 2036, and the California research and development credits have no expiration date.
+The credits related to other various U.S. states will begin to expire in 2017 and through 2031.
+Based on current activity during 2016, the Company does not anticipate to have further adjustments or limitations to the Company's net operating loss carryforwards.